gcc-mirror/gcc/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

   available to users early on.

 * The second is the experimental set.
-It includes the first, but also experimental features, that are here because they're still in an early prototyping phase.
+It includes the first, but also experimental features, which are considered experimental because they're still in an early prototyping phase.
+  These features might be removed or heavily modified at any time.

 How to activate the extended GNAT Ada superset
 ==============================================